sashakang/parser/parsing.md

 To run container on Windows or Linux:
 `docker run -it -v parser-vol:/credentials --rm --shm-size=1g sashakang/parser`
-provided `.server_analytics` file located in the root of the volume
+provided `.server_analytics` file located in the root o